-- Revise the processes for the provision of roadside information and standardise display cases. where possible - Improve the quality, consistency and timeliness of data from bus operators for Real Time Passenger Information - Devise a minimum specification for bus stops within the county and devise a hierarchy of specification for different locations or environments - Review bus stop provision and maintenance - Integrate Urban Traffic Management Control (UTMC) and bus passenger real time systems to improve delay and disruption messaging - The Partnership to strengthen marketing and information capacity - Standardise timetable changes to 2 or 3 windows a year.
-These could vary depending on the different areas in the county and nature of the bus markets - Agreeing a minimum level of service over the Christmas and New Year period.
+- Revise the processes for the provision of roadside information and standardise display cases. where possible - Improve the quality, consistency and timeliness of data from bus operators for Real Time Passenger Information - Devise a minimum specification for bus stops within the county and devise a hierarchy of specification for different locations or environments - Review bus stop provision and maintenance - Integrate Urban Traffic Management Control (UTMC) and bus passenger real time systems to improve delay and disruption messaging - The Partnership to strengthen marketing and information capacity - Agreeing a minimum level of service over the Christmas and New Year period.
 These could vary depending on the different areas in the county and nature of the bus markets